bertofurth/Seagate-Central-Tips/README.md

     cp /usr/private/user_smb_conf/.overall_share /usr/config/backupconfig/usr/private/user_smb_conf/.overall_share

-An optional but useful step is to run the "testparm" command which will confirm that the changes you have made are compatible with the Samba service.
+An optional but useful step is to run the "testparm" command which will confirm that the changes you have made are compatible with the samba service.
 Any erroneous entries will be noted by the output of this command.